 The reasoning behind this principle is that it takes 20 to 30 minutes to realize how full you are.
 When you feel 80 percent full that is an indicator that you should stop eating so that you don’t overeat.
 Americans in particular, have a propensity to overeat, so using this skill would be one way to eat less and live healthier.

 I am currently in college studying anthropology and sociology.
-I am very interested in food culture, food systems, and how we communicate with one another around these issues.
+I am interested in food culture, food systems, and how we communicate with one another around these issues.
 It is my intention for this blog to be a place where I share what I am learning, from books I am reading to the synthesis of ideas I am developing in my classes.